Shiryou/kiranwelle/content/posts/2024-05-28-birthright.md

 ### Open Watcom 1.9

-We'll be using the `MAKE.BAT` command included with the source to leverage the (supposed) wisdom of the developers in building.
+We'll be using the `MAKE.BAT` command included with the source to leverage the (theoretical) wisdom of the developers in building.
 Running this gives us:

 >     'wmake' is not recognized as an internal or external command, operable program or batch file.
 >     'grep' is not recognized as an internal or external command, operable program or batch file.

 So we need `wmake` and `grep`. `wmake` is an easy one.
 Download and install Open Watcom 1.9.
-I did a full installation.
+I did a full installation. `grep` is only used to filter the error log, so we'll replace it with `findstr`.

 The installer should offer to modify your system environment variables for you.
 If it doesn't or you chose to skip that, you'll need to add the binaries to your `PATH` variable and create an `INCLUDE` variable containing the paths to various header files.